Water + White T-shirt = Transparency

 It is strongly associated with spring break in the US, but on the other side of the ocean the name conjures up images of drunken summer nights at a Spanish resort.
-Travels where the only souvenirs are lobster red sunburns and awful flights.
+Travels were the only souvenirs are lobster red sunburns and awful flights.
 Have you ever gotten into a plane with a hangover?
 Hell exists and it looks like a headache on board of a Boeing 737-800.

 But why are we talking about it?